Where to Buy Bus Tickets in Puduraya, Kuala Lumpur to Hat Yai

 Tip: If you are buying a return ticket or another ticket to Bangkok or somewhere, don’t buy from these shops because the price of the ticket is inflated (sometimes up to extra 300 baht).
 Buy from the bus station itself- it is much cheaper.
 But again, my apologies- I don’t know where is the bus station because a friend gave us a lift there- I only know it is not within walking distance from the shop.

-I took the bus below to Hat Yai- it was a 24 seater bus.
+I took the bus below from Hat Yai to Bangkok- it was a 24 seater bus.
 The ticket cost 850 baht.
 It’s expensive because it is 24 seater.

 OK, the experience was not pleasant- because the place where you put your lower legs (calves) cannot come up-it’s permanently stuck there.
 So you can lower the seat all the way back, but you will be lying down with your calves bent (as in the body lying down but the calves bending) for 11 hours or 12 hours.
 Very uncomfortable- I find many of the Thailand wide seater buses are like that.
 After the experience, I would rather travel on a 30 something or a 48 seater overnight bus- the seats are smaller but at least, the seater comes up (ok, maybe some don’t).
 And the price is much much cheaper- probably about less than 500 baht.
 I wished I heed the advise of my Thai friend and had not insisted for the cut-throat-expensive pain-in-the-legs super VIP bus.